Effects of Corners in Surface Superconductivity: Proof of the Energy Lower Bound

-\begin{proof} As described above there are three operations, which are performed simultaneously, to get \eqref{eq: replacement smooth}: \begin{itemize} \item change to boundary tubular coordinates $ (\ss,\tt) $; \item extraction of a suitable gauge phase to replace $ \aavm $ with $ - \tt \ev_{\ss} {+ \frac{1}{2} \curv \tt^2 + \eps \deps} $; \item rescaling of all the lengths (e.g., via \eqref{eq: rescaled tc}). \end{itemize} As anticipated, the above procedures have been already discussed in the literature but we provide the salient points for the sake of completeness.
+\begin{proof} As described above there are three operations, which are performed simultaneously, to get \eqref{eq: replacement smooth}: \begin{itemize} \item change to boundary tubular coordinates $ (\ss,\tt) $; \item extraction of a suitable gauge phase to replace $ \aavm $ with $ - \tt \ev_{\ss} {+ \frac{1}{2} \curv \tt^2 + \eps \deps} $; \item rescaling of all the lengths (e.g., via \eqref{eq: rescaled tc}). \end{itemize} As anticipated, the above procedures have been already discussed in the literature{, therefore we omit the details for the sake of brevity.
+We only provide the expression of the gauge phase for later convenience}